-Multi-material battery casing for electromobility: AZL industry network starts concept study and product development
+Multi-material battery casing for electromobility: AZL industry network conducts joint concept study and product development

-On October 22nd, 2020, AZL together with an international industrial consortium consisting of automotive OEM Audi and suppliers along the value chain, including AsahiKasai, Covestro, EconCore, IPTE and Johns Manville and many more, will launch a joint project to develop a multi-material battery casing.
+In October 2020, AZL together with an international industrial consortium consisting of 34 companies (status of today) launched a joint project to develop a cost-competitive multi-material battery casing.
 The consortium includes automotive OEM Audi AG and suppliers along the value chain.
-The 8-month product development will start with an international market analysis as well as a concept study in which different multi-material component concepts including production scenarios will be developed and evaluated with regard to their costs.
+The 8-month product development starts with an international market analysis as well as a concept study in which different multi-material component concepts including production scenarios will be developed and evaluated with regard to their costs.
 Finally, a final multi-material battery casing is designed in detail, each to be evaluated on weight, cost, and production eco-impact.
 A demonstrator will be manufactured as a prototype in a follow-up project.
-Interested companies can initiate their participation in the project until October 22nd, 2020.
+The project is still open to join for companies interested.

 The demand for electric vehicles is increasing and with it the need for lightweight and robust battery casings.
 A large number of different battery casings with very different component concepts already exist on the market.
 However, these battery casings, which are usually made of aluminum and steel, cannot offer the optimal solution for each of the numerous requirements.
 The project that emerged from the AZL Partnership instead pursues a multi-material approach that uses the right material at the right place for each specific requirement.